"No Scalpel" Vasectomy provides permanant, guaranteed contraception.

-Vasectomy surgery is reversible, however microsurgery is needed to rejoin the vas tubes.
-This can be done at Bendigo Day Surgery, but it is a lot more difficult and successful reversal with pregnancy cannot be guaranteed.
+Vasectomy reversal can be done at Bendigo Day Surgery under the operating microscope, but it is a lot more difficult and successful reversal and pregnancy cannot be guaranteed.
 If you have any doubts about permanant contraception, you should not have a Vasectomy.

 Booking your Vasectomy